GetStream/stream-chat-android/docusaurus/docs/Android/02-client/04-events.md

 # Events

 Events allow the client to stay up to date with changes to the chat.
 Examples are a new message, a user's image that updated, a reaction, or a member joining the channel.
-Events are only received when SDK is connected to the socket and the application is in the foreground.
+Events are only received when the client is connected to the socket and the application is in the foreground.

 ## Listening for Channel Events